-We've done some research to find you some ways to get started that are free and, best of all, that you can do from home or anywhere else that fits your schedule.
+We've done some research to find you ways to get started that are free and, best of all, that will fit your day.

 Getting your heart beating

-Cardio (or cardiovascular) exercise is movement that gets your heart rate up and increase blood circulation throughout the body.
+Cardio (cardiovascular) exercise aims to get your heart rate up and increase blood circulation.

-Whether you are looking to improve the condition of your heart (remember it's a muscle), lose weight, clear your mind or just generally improve your health, cardio exercise will help you.
+Whether you want to improve your heart condition (remember it's a muscle), lose weight, clear your mind or just improve your health, cardio exercise will help.

 The NHS has a 10-minute home cardio workout to get you started until you are ready to move for longer.

-There are other ways to get your heart pumping around the home - grab that old dusty skipping rope or put on some music and dance!
-Bopping around for 15 minutes to your favourite tunes will not only work your heart, it will put a smile on your face as well.
+There are other ways to get going at home - grab that old skipping rope or put on some music and dance.
+Getting your groove on for 15 minutes not only works your heart, it will put a smile on your face.
 Or shut the curtains and try this belly dance routine.

 Working on strength & supporting your muscles

-Strength and resistance exercises can help strengthen your muscles (don't worry, you won't look like Arnold Schwarzenegger unless you really want to!) and improve mobility.
+Strength and resistance exercises can help strengthen your muscles and improve mobility.

-They are generally done on the spot and may not leave you panting like cardio exercise but they definitely work the body to increase fitness, improving health.
+They are generally done on the spot and may not leave you panting like cardio exercise but they definitely work the body to increase fitness and improve health.